 Forklift licence - What does the law require?

 Under Regulation 9 of the Provision and Use of Work Equipment Regulations, (PUWER 98], every employer has a responsibility to ensure that employees have adequate training before they use work equipment.
-Training should be given by either an in-house or eternal trainer on each type at equipment they may need to operate.
+Training should be given by either an in-house or external trainer on each type at equipment they may need to operate.

 Following the training, the provider should then issue a certificate or other document, detailing the results.
 But before an employee actually operates any equipment, his or her employer is required to give written authority that is specific to the task to be undertaken, including the location and equipment involved.